mohammedsaket/Brief-Me/README.md

 ## Contributing

+We welcome contributions from the community!
+Whether you want to:
+- Add new features
+- Fix bugs
+- Improve the UI/UX
+- Add support for more languages
+- Enhance the AI capabilities

+Here's how you can contribute:
 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)